mitoNGS/MToolBox_snakemake/doc/index.rst

 And with this new implementation, MToolBox is also capable of analysing also mt data from **other species**!

+**Eager to use MToolBox?
+Follow our tutorials to install and run the pipeline!**

 .. toctree::
    :maxdepth: 2
-   :caption: Eager to use MToolBox?
-Follow our tutorials to install and run the pipeline!
+   :caption: Contents

    installation
    run-the-pipeline

 Indices and tables
 ==================